jgoodson/slurm-cluster/README.md

 - Install FreeIPA identity management
     - `ansible-playbook -v install_freeipa.yml`
         - Installs FreeIPA server on the server/replica nodes and configures clients
-    - You may have to run that (optional: with the tag `-t client`) to ensure all clients are actually properly added.
+    - You may have to run that again (optional: with the tag `-t client`) to ensure all clients are actually properly added.
 Unclear why some sometimes get missed
     - `ansible-playbook -v configure_freeipa.yml`
         - Creates users and sudo rules
-- Configure Slurm with scicore playbook
+- Configure Slurm with scicore fork playbook
     - `ansible-playbook -v configure_slurm.yml`
-        - Sets up a DNS SRV record and builds a slurm cluster with "configless" clients
+        - Sets up a DNS SRV record and builds a Slurm cluster with "configless" clients
-        - Must be run before NFS setup to ensure users exist
 - Set up NFS network automounts
     - Add a VirtualIO drive to the nfs1 VM for storage
         - Cannot be automated with existing proxmox roles.
-Would need to add my own.
+Would need to write my own with the API.
     - `ansible-playbook -v configure_nfs.yml`
         - Sets up storage and installs NFS server
         - Configures NFS with Kerberos authentication on both server and clients
-        - Sets up FreeIPA SSSD distribution of automounts for /mnt/data and /home
+        - Optional: sets up FreeIPA SSSD distribution of automounts for /mnt/data and /home

 ### Todo